ds12deshmukh01/cardiac_arrest_project/README.md

 # Cardiac Arrest Prediction App

 ## a.
 Problem Statement
-Cardiac arrest is a critical medical emergency and one of the leading causes of sudden death worldwide.
-Early detection and accurate prediction of risk factors can save lives by enabling timely intervention.
+Cardiac arrest is a life‑threatening condition and remains one of the most common causes of sudden mortality worldwide.
+Detecting cardiac risks early and predicting outcomes accurately can significantly improve survival rates through timely medical care.
-The goal of this project is to build a **Streamlit web application** that allows users to test multiple machine learning models on cardiac arrest data, evaluate their performance, and visualize results.
+This project aims to develop a streamlit application that enables users to experiment with multiple machine learning models on cardiac data, assess their performance, and visualize the results.
-The app provides an interactive interface for uploading test datasets, selecting models, and viewing evaluation metrics, confusion matrices, and classification reports.
+The application provides an interactive interface for uploading test datasets, selecting models, and reviewing evaluation metrics, confusion matrices, and classification reports.

 ---

 ## b.
 Dataset Description
-The dataset used is the **UCI Heart Disease dataset (heart.csv)**, which contains patient health records with attributes such as:
+The dataset used is the **UCI Heart Disease dataset (heart.csv)**, which contains patient health records with attributes relevant to cardiac health:

 - **Age**: Patient’s age in years
 - **Sex**: Male (1) or Female (0)